Acton

 Acton Web008

 Left: The stack of six stones at the end of the south aisle.
 They were found built into the low “bench” around the walls of the church.
 But where were they originally?
 Being quadrilateral in shape they could not have been part of a Norman doorway.
 They are the wrong shape and size for arch capitals.
 Moreover the top block is decorative rather than figurative and the bottom two appear to have been adjacent or originally a single block.
-And the decorative block is intriguing.
+And the decorative block at the top is intriguing.
 It was clearly one of at least a pair of stones: it does not stand alone as a design.
 Right Upper: Christ gives a benediction flanked by two other figures.
-The eyes (often a food pointer) and the roundness of the face are reminiscent of the faces on the font.
+The eyes (often a good pointer) and the roundness of the face are reminiscent of the faces on the font.
 Right Lower: The decorative stone.
 The bottom edge was clearly attached to another block or was part of a larger block.
 Even more speculatively were they part of a churchyard cross?
-That decorated stone ceratainly fits the bill.
-The fact is that apart from the bottom two blocks these could all have been originally arranged vertically and could be as easily be pre-Conquest as post-Conquest..
+That decorated stone certainly fits the bill.
+The fact is that apart from the bottom two blocks these could all have been originally arranged vertically and could as easily be pre-Conquest as post-Conquest..

 Acton Web (102)